Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 | :---: | :---: |
 | market | markets |

-The **`market`** command does not take any arguments.
+The **`market`** command does not take any [parameters](#what-is-a-switch-and-parameter).

-Performs a quick lookup for crypto markets via CoinGecko's public API
+Performs a quick lookup for crypto markets via CoinGecko's public API.

-The command will list the Top 10 Crypto markets at the current moment in time and in the event that **Constellation Network** is not in the top ten, it will list it's current position in relation to the rest of the known markets.
+The command will list the Top 10 Crypto markets at the current moment in time.
+In the event that **Constellation Network** is not in the top ten, it will list it's current position in relation to the rest of the known markets.

 :::warning
 This command is for recreation purposes **only**.